fenago/spark-scala-examples/lab-guides/Lab_13.md

 ### Conclusion

-In this article, you have learned what is Spark SQL shuffle, how some Spark operation triggers re-partition of the data, how to change the default spark shuffle partition, and finally how to get the right partition size.
+In this lab, you have learned what is Spark SQL shuffle, how some Spark operation triggers re-partition of the data, how to change the default spark shuffle partition, and finally how to get the right partition size.